-The Capilano Students' Union (CSU) Health and Dental Plan provides extended medical coverage for services not covered by MSP, such as:
+The Capilano Students' Union (CSU) Health and Dental Plan provides extended medical coverage for services not covered by B.C.
+MSP, including:

 - travel coverage.

-If you already have this level of coverage with another plan, you can opt out of this plan.
+Note: if you already have this level of coverage with another plan, you can opt-out of StudentCare.

 Starting in the spring term?